 The buddy system allows us to help each other in and out of our equipment, notice if something is out of place or tangled, and monitor air consumption.
 If we run low on air, the buddy system also provides us with immediate assistance.
 Dive and snorkel buddies should always complete an ocean safety check before entering the water.
 While in the ocean, they should remain close to one another, regularly check in with each other, and always be available to help each other.

 If, for any reason, you become separated from your buddy or dive leader and find yourself alone, count to sixty seconds, and go to the surface!
 It is much easier to find your buddy with an inflated BCD at the top than underwater with limited visibility.
 The same goes for the rest of the group.
 If you notice a diver has gone missing, do not just assume that he or she went back to the boat or shore alone.
 Go to the surface and look!
 Recreational or no-stop diving means that we are allowed a slow ascent and access to the surface if any part of our dive does not go according to plan.
 Safely bypass your safety stop and look for your buddy if he or she goes missing.

 And let us be frank about it.
 Say you go diving or snorkeling alone, and you see something incredible, like a pod of passing dolphins.
 No one is going to believe you if you come back without a witness.

 Reminder 2: Know Your Limits

 Whenever I repeat this phrase over and over to my Open Water students, I tend to see a general eye roll.
-Naturally, you are most likely not going to do your first shore dive after your PADI Open Water Diver course in ripping current to 100ft.
-But knowing your limits addresses more than just challenging dive situations.
+Naturally, you are most likely not going to do your first shore dive after your PADI Open Water Diver course in ripping current to 100 feet.
+But knowing your limits addresses more than just challenging scuba diving situations.